PaulNorton/cordova-plugin-file-opener2/README.md

 This plugin will open a file on your device file system with its default application.

 Current Version: 2.0.19

+Support added for opening PDFs without ".pdf" extension in Adobe Acrobat on Android.
 ----------------

 Requirements